WordPress/gutenberg/docs/reference-guides/block-api/block-metadata.md

 { "version": "1.0.3" }
 ```

 The current version number of the block, such as 1.0 or 1.0.3.
 It's similar to how plugins are versioned.
-This field might be used with block assets to control cache invalidation.
+This field might be used with block assets to control cache invalidation, and when the block author omits it, then the current version of WordPress is used instead.

 ### Text Domain